 Welcome!
 Thanks for stopping by.
-Each pillow begins in my Litchfield, Connecticut garden.
+Your pillow begins in my Litchfield, Connecticut garden.
 Only the crème de la crème are re-imagined as a unique pillow wrap design.

 Each 18” pillow cover is printed with permanent dyes on 100% heavy cotton sateen.
 Covers have a color-matched invisible zipper and can be hand washed or dry-cleaned.
 All are made in the US.

 Custom made inserts are 20” hypoallergenic, white feather/down with a 100% cotton wove cover.

+How about an entirely new design?
 For more information on custom and wholesale pricing.
-And how about an entirely new design?

 Click on the images below for more about each pillow.